ajh/speaky_csv/README.md

 * For associations, use `nested_attributes_for` and add `id` and `_destroy` fields
 * Use optimistic locking and configure a `lock_version` field
-* Consider building a draft or preview feature for importing, which doesn't persist the record changes by calling `save`, but reports and the changes that would be persisted using `ActiveModel::Dirty`
+* Consider building a draft or preview feature for importing which doesn't persist the record by calling `save` but instead reports what the changes would be using `ActiveModel::Dirty`

 ## TODO